Forças Populares 25 de Abril: Dismantling and Orion Operation

-On June 19, as part of the largest police operation ever occur in Portugal, with the code name Orion, more than 64 terrorists were arrested and, a day later, their main leaders, including Otelo Saraiva de Carvalho.
-The operation, which involved more than 300 police officers, lead to the arrest of both members form the terrorist organization – FP-25, as well as the leaders and militants of the political party – Força de Unidade Popular - that was giving legal cover to the organization.
+On 19 June, as part of the largest police operation ever to occur in Portugal, with the code name Orion, more than 64 terrorists were arrested and, a day later, their main leaders, including Otelo Saraiva de Carvalho.
+The operation, which involved more than 300 police officers, lead to the arrest of both members form the terrorist organization – FP-25, as well as the leaders and militants of the political party – Força de Unidade Popular – that was giving legal cover to the organization.
 In addition to an ideological convergence, it was noticed a coincidence of militants and coordination between legal and clandestine entities.
 This joint structure was called the Global Project.

 In the following years, most of the militants who were still on the run, were either arrested or sought refuge abroad — namely in Mozambique — a fact that would dictate the progressive dissolution of the organization until its complete disappearance around 1991.

-Terrorist Association Trial
+Terrorist association trial

-More than two years after the aforementioned Operation Orion, in October 1986, the trial begun.
-They were on trial for the crimes of terrorist association and attack against democracy.
-The blood crimes and murderess were later judged separately.
+The trial began more than two years after Operation Orion, in October 1986.
+The defendants were on trial for crimes of terrorist association and attacks against democracy.
+The blood crimes and murders were later judged separately.

 From the trial, the court found the following: